GenesysCloudBlueprints/deploy-webchat-chatbot-with-lambda-blueprint/blueprint/index-draft.md

 Clone the GitHub repository [deploy-webchat-chatbot-with-lambda-blueprint](https://github.com/GenesysCloudBlueprints/deploy-webchat-chatbot-with-lambda-blueprint "Goes to the GitHub repository") on your local machine.
 The `deploy-webchat-chatbot-with-lambda-blueprint/blueprint` folder includes solution-specific scripts and files in these subfolders:

-* `lambda-orderstatus` - Source code for the AWS lambda used in this application.
+* `lambda-orderstatus` - Source code for the AWS lambda used in this application
-* `terraform` - All Terraform files and Architect flows needed to deploy the application.
+* `terraform` - All Terraform files and Architect flows that are needed to deploy the application

 ### Set up your AWS credentials